Mikrotik: PPPoE, Radius

 Disconnecting/blocking users from Radius server

 When customer's' status is changed from Active to Blocked, the Splynx Radius server pushes the Change of authorization (COA) message to the Mikrotik Router.
 The COA message contains the name of the address list where the customer's IP should be added to.
 It does not matter if the customer has permanent or dynamic IP - their current IP address will be put to the address list Reject_1.
 When we change the status back to Active, the address list Reject_1 is rewritten via the COA message to "Active".
-The other option to block the customer's session is to use the disconnection of the session.
-The session is disconnected and when the customer attempts to reconnect, they are added to the address-list (when using permanent IP assignment) or they will receive an IP from a special blocked IP pool (dynamic IP assignment).
+The other option to block the customer's session is to disconnect the session.
+Once done, and when the customer attempts to reconnect, they are added to the address-list (when using permanent IP assignment) or they will receive an IP from a special blocked IP pool (dynamic IP assignment).
 For both of the types of blocking customer sessions, it is necessary to enable Incoming communication on the Mikrotik Router side:

 For more information on blocking customers, please visit our - blocking users in Splynx tutorial page.